chriswernst/raspberryPi-setup-and-intro-to-cron/README.md

 Now you have your parts, we'll install Raspbian Jessie Linux OS onto the SD card.
 If your card came pre-installed with NOOBS, you may still want to do this as NOOBS updates are pushed regularly, and are critical to operation.

-You'll want to download NOOBS (not NOOBS lite) from: https://www.raspberrypi.org/downloads/noobs/
+You'll want to download Raspberry Pi Imager from: https://www.raspberrypi.org/downloads/noobs/

 ###
 ![alt text](https://www.raspberrypi.org/app/uploads/2012/02/RP_SD-150x150.png "NOOBS OS")